Bing Rank Tracker

 Sign up for a free trial - No credit card needed

 This means that millions of people use Bing every day.
 By ignoring potential customers searching on Bing, you run the risk of losing quite a lot of business.
-Since most SEOs solely focus on ranking in Google, you can get ahead of the competition by optimising for Bing as well.
+Since most SEOs solely focus on ranking in Google, you can get ahead of the competition by optimizing for Bing as well.

-Generally speaking, fewer websites try to rank on Bing which means it’s easier to get a higher rank in Bing’s search results compared to Google.
+Generally speaking, fewer websites try to rank on Bing, which means it’s easier to get a higher rank in Bing’s search results compared to Google.
 Plus, as the volume of competition is lower, it’ll take less time to see improved ranking results.

 Several cases have shown that traffic from Bing has a lower bounce rate, more page visits, more time-on-site and converts better than Google traffic.